emma910209/LoRa-Project-Sydney-uni/README.md

-# LoRa-Project-Sydney-uni
+# planets-of-the-universe
-a website with details for LORA project.
+a small website with details on many planets and up-to-date news.